Project Leader Role Guide

 The Project Leader keeps execution on track.
 They sit between the Owner's strategic decisions and the Collaborators doing the work: translating priorities into a clear backlog, removing blockers before they compound, and making sure the team knows what to work on next.

 This is not a scrum master role.
-GoalPath handles most of what a scrum master does through the interface itself: meeting facilitation, WIP monitoring, velocity tracking.
+GoalPath handles most of what a scrum master does through the interface itself: ceremony structure, WIP monitoring, velocity tracking.
 The Project Leader's job is the coordination work the tool cannot do, which is mostly about people and judgment, not process mechanics.

-This guide covers what Project Leaders do in the process.
+This guide covers what Project Leaders contribute to the process.
 For the full permissions matrix, see User Roles & Permissions.

 Responsibilities